piandpower/MetagenomeDB/doc/api/others.rst

 Connecting to the database
 --------------------------

-By default, information about how the toolkit must connect to the MongoDB server are stored in a file `.MetagenomeDB` in the home directory (see :doc:`../installation`).
+By default, information about how the toolkit must connect to the MongoDB server are stored in a file `.MetagenomeDB` in the home directory (see :doc:`../installation/index`).
 However you can override those settings by using the :func:`~connection.connect()` method:

-.. automodule:: connection
+.. automodule:: MetagenomeDB.connection
 	:members:

 .. toctree::
 	:hidden: